Anirvan Chowdhury

 Book Project: Domesticating Politics: How Religiously Conservative Parties Mobilize Women

 One of the most remarkable developments in contemporary Indian politics is the explosion in women’s political participation.
 For example, between 2009 and 2014, 27% more women attended election rallies, party meetings, and canvassed on behalf of political parties.
-But paradoxically, this growth was most pronounced for women voting for the Bharatiya Janata Party (BJP), a right-wing religiously conservative party whose ideology of Hindutva (Hindu-ness) assigns women to traditional gender roles within the household.
+But paradoxically, this growth was most pronounced for women voting for the Bharatiya Janata Party (BJP), a religiously conservative party whose ideology of Hindutva (Hindu-ness) has historically propagated traditional gender roles.
 What explains the BJP’s success at engaging women in public spaces?

 For a sketch of the argument, research design, and evidence, please click here!
 In case you want to know more, please e-mail me at anirvan.chowdhury[at]louisville[dot]edu!